 Sonia is a PhD candidate in Political Theory at the Dickson Poon School of Law and a graduate teaching assistant in the Department of Philosophy at King's College London.
 Her research focus lies somewhere between constitutional and democratic theory.
 She is working on the implications of the idea that democracy is intrinsically valuable for our understanding of the doctrine of separation of powers.
 Her intention is to determine whether a given understanding of the separation of powers can help us establish the lack of democratic legitimacy of certain political actions, like the executive power to veto legislation.

-Giulio has recently achieved a PhD in political theory from UCL Department of Political Science and is about to begin postdoctoral research at the Instituto de Investigaciones Filosoficas, UNAM (Mexico City).
+Giulio holds a PhD in political theory from UCL Department of Political Science and is a postdoctoral fellow at the Instituto de Investigaciones Filosoficas, UNAM (Mexico City).
 He is currently involved in a project on the moral foundation of rights and has worked before on liberalism and pluralism.
 His philosophical sympathies lie between some (very) watered down version of Kantianism and an equally eclectic form of moral perfectionism.
 His favourite quotation is from Cormac McCarthy’s The Road: “There is no god, and we are his prophets.”
 See Giulio's Academia page here.

 Daniel is currently the Law and Philosophy Fellow in the University of Chicago Law School and in September 2020 will join the politics department at the University of Warwick.
 His PhD is in philosophy, from University College London.
 He will soon have taught in philosophy, politics and law departments, and his work is in the kind of political philosophy that lies where these disciplines meet.
 He is interested in foundational questions about the justification of state use of force, and in particular how these interact with considerations of feasibility.
 He is currently thinking about state border controls and the justification for the exclusive rights states claim over their territories.